 No matter how skilled in pitching you are, it’s always challenging to deliver a tailored offer to each company you contact, close sales, nurture leads and move leads along the sales funnel.
 This is especially true for when you're talking to companies that either don’t have a clear use for your product or where the timing to purchase is completely off.

 Sales intelligence and sales prospecting technology works around the clock to collect and make sense of company information from millions of data sources.
 This technology allows salespeople to conduct pointed searches for companies with a specific set of up-to-date data-points, including both firmographic and technographic data as well as buying signals.

 Most vendors also come with notification features, alerting you of organizational changes that can open up a window of opportunity for you as a salesperson within one of your target accounts.
-These notifications can also inform you of when a new company falls into the description of your ideal customer profile.
+These notifications can also inform you about when a new company falls into the description of your ideal customer profile.

 - Detective by Charlie

 A number of business-critical signals occur within your prospect accounts on a daily basis.
 Vainu aggregates thousands of new signals every day, sending users daily and weekly alerts on the signals that are most likely to have an impact on one’s existing sales process.
 These signals can be, for example, decision maker changes, new company initiatives, funding rounds, product launches, or relevant new job openings.

 Datanyze is a robust sales intelligence and sales prospecting application for web technology companies.
 The app’s discovery tool continuously evaluates millions of websites to find out what technologies are being used.
 Datanyze has integrated with third party solutions like CrunchBase, Jigsaw, and LinkedIn to provide information about contacts and leads directly in the web app.
 Customers can also access Datanyze’s information from their Salesforce.com accounts.
 Datanyze is nowadays part of Zoominfo.